 What Is A USDA Streamline Refinance?

-If you have an existing USDA loan, a USDA Streamline offers several benefits if you’re looking to refinance your home.
+If you have a USDA loan and are looking to refinance your home, a USDA Streamline offers several benefits.
 They include the following:

-- This is great for people with little to no home equity.
-You can use a USDA Streamline refinance to do a rate/term transaction up to the full value of your property.
-This means you can use it to take advantage of market conditions if you want to lower your rate, shorten or lengthen your term even if your property value or lack of time making payments on your house mean you don’t have much home equity at the moment.
+- Little to no home equity needed: You can use a USDA Streamline Refinance to do a rate-and-term transaction up to the full value of your property.
+This means you can use it to take advantage of market conditions if you want to lower your interest rate or change your loan term, even if you haven’t built much equity in your home.

-- In most cases, no appraisal is required.
-Because you’re going from an existing USDA loan into another one, there’s often no appraisal required.
-The only exception to this is if you received a subsidy as part of getting a direct loan from the USDA before your current refinance.
+- No appraisal required: Because you’re going from one USDA loan to another, a home appraisal isn’t required in most cases.
+The only exception is if you received a subsidy as part of getting a direct loan from the USDA before your current refinance.

-- There’s no inspection necessary.
-Because you’re already in the home, you won’t be paying again for a home inspection.
-You know where you stand with your home, warts and all.
+- No inspection necessary: Because you’re already living in the home, you won’t have to pay for a home inspection, either.

 What Are The Different Types Of USDA Streamlines?

-One thing that separates USDA Streamlines from similar offerings from other loan types is that there are actually two different options.
-Let’s run through the eligibility requirements for a USDA Streamline-Assist refinance before taking a look at the similarities and differences at a house with a USDA Standard Streamline.
+One feature distinguishing a USDA Streamline from other types of mortgage refinances is that it’s available in two options: a USDA Streamline-Assist Refinance and a USDA Standard Streamline Refinance.
+Let’s run through the eligibility requirements for a USDA Streamline-Assist Refinance before taking a look at the similarities and differences of a USDA Standard Streamline.

 USDA Streamline-Assist Refinance

-For reasons we’ll get into in just a second, a USDA Streamline-Assist refinance is the more popular of the two streamline refinancing options for refinancing USDA loans.
-Before we get there, let’s run through the big requirements.
+For reasons we’ll get into below, a USDA Streamline-Assist Refinance is the more popular of the two streamline refinancing options for refinancing USDA loans.
+Here are the main requirements of a USDA Streamline-Assist Refinance:

-- The home has to be your primary residence – where you live for the majority of the year.
+- The home has to be your primary residence – where you live most of the year.

 - Your existing home loan must be at least 12 months old before you can receive conditional approval on your new loan.

-- You have to have at least made 12 consecutive payments on your existing USDA loan.
+- You’ll need to have made at least 12 consecutive payments on your existing USDA loan.

-- Your monthly mortgage payment – including principal, interest, taxes and insurance – has to be a minimum of $50 lower after the refinance than it was before.
+- Your total monthly mortgage payment must be a minimum of $50 lower after the refinance.

-As part of the Streamline-Assist option, no credit check is required and no special ratios are calculated, so it can be easier to qualify.
-Income isn’t a factor.
+A credit check and income verification aren’t required, and no special ratios are calculated as part of the Streamline-Assist option, so it can be easier for borrowers to qualify.
 Additionally, no appraisal or inspection is necessary if you haven’t received a subsidy.
-Finally, things like escrow fees and other closing costs can be included in the loan amount to reduce or eliminate upfront fees.
+Finally, extra expenses like escrow fees and other closing costs can be included in the loan to create a no-closing cost refinance.

-A standard USDA Streamline is a bit harder to qualify for the nice Streamline-Assist refinance, but it still may be a good option.
-Let’s go over the qualifications:
+A USDA Standard Streamline Refinance is a bit harder to qualify for than a Streamline-Assist Refinance, but it still may be a good option for eligible borrowers.
+Here are the requirements:

 - The home has to be your primary residence.

-- Your existing home loan has to be either directly from or guaranteed by the USDA.
+- Your existing home loan has to be directly from or guaranteed by the USDA.

-- Your existing home loan has to be at least a year old before you can get a conditional approval on your Streamline.
+- Your existing home loan must be at least a year old before you can get a conditional approval on your Streamline.

-- You have to prove your income and qualify within USDA debt-to-income (DTI) ratio
+- You must prove your income and have a USDA-qualifying debt-to-income ratio (DTI).

 - Standard credit guidelines apply.

-- You have to have made on time payments for the last 6 months.
+- You’ll need to have made on-time payments for the last 6 months.

-Other than credit and income guidelines being more strict, many of the other features of the Streamline-Assist are carried over.
-For example, no home inspection or appraisal is required.
-Closing costs can still be built into the loan.
+Other than stricter credit and income guidelines, many of the requirements for a Streamline-Assist are the same with a USDA Standard Streamline Refinance.
+For example, no home appraisal or inspection is required, and closing costs can still be built into the loan.

 See What You Qualify For